Manual Adjustments Outliers

 How to interpret the results

-This blueprint comes with visualizations and dashboards, no configuration required.
-These visualization can help you see where your adjustment outliers originate from.
+This blueprint comes with charts and dashboards, no configuration required.
+These charts can help you see where your adjustment outliers originate from.

 How it works